Developer tied to Texas AG accused judge, others of fraud

 A retired FBI agent who reviewed the complaint called the plot as likely as “winning the lottery.”

-“I’m confident these allegations are all a bunch of complete nonsense,” said Keith Byers, a Texas attorney who previously oversaw FBI public corruption cases.
+“I’m confident these allegations are all a bunch of complete nonsense,” said Keith Byers, an attorney in the Houston area who previously oversaw FBI public corruption cases.
 “The unfortunate part of this is that the good name of a seemingly reputable judge is being smeared by these wild and farcical allegations.”

 Paxton dropped the case after it became public.
 He has denied any wrongdoing and cast blame on “rogue employees and their false allegations.”